-Our teachers assess the children's progress in PSHE and citizenship by observing their participation in class and their relationships with their peers and adults.
+Our teachers assess the children's progress in PSHE by posing a question for each lesson, pre learning task, observing their participation and their relationships with their peers and adults, progression from the question once taught.
 We have clear expectations of what the pupils will know, understand and be able to do at the end of each Key Stage.

-Approved by Governing body: 3rd October 2016

-Date for next review: Autumn 2018
+Approved by Governing body: Spring 2021 Date for next review: Spring 2023